NesHacker/PlatformerMovement/README.md

-# Super Mario Bros.
-Movement
+# Plarformer Movement
-A movement and controls demo inspried by Super Mario Bros.
-3
+An SMB3 inspired movement and controls demo.

 ## Contributing
 Find a bug?
 Think this could use a feature?
 Well then fork the repo and make a